elmorenox/deploy-webapp-to-vpc-with-terraform/README.md

-# Provisioning a virtual private cloud (VPC) that will
+# Provisioning a virtual private cloud (VPC) with terraform

 ***This is a guide to using some base line terraform code to deploy a virtual private cloud that hosts a Jenkins server along with a web server for a retail banking web application (Flask).
 The Jenkins server is used for a continuous integration and continuous delivery pipeline of the banking app.***